Embracing Diversity: The 7 Principles of Inclusive Design

 04. Create a simple and intuitive design

 We do confess an unwavering love of parallax scrolling, interactive hover effects, and other web design trends.
-But at the same time, these fads can lead to aesthetic decisions that distract from the user experience, making it less intuitive.
+But at the same time, these fads can lead to aesthetic decisions that distract from the UX design, making it less intuitive.
 The design of your interface should guide users to perform the task at hand.
 Similarly, any design features you use (from hover effects to animations) should come together in reinforcing your content, as opposed to overshadowing it for the sake of aesthetics.

 Inclusive design shouldn’t contradict good design.
 On the contrary, it can help refine it.
 The principles of inclusive design can keep us on track in terms of the message we want our products to deliver.

 In practice: There are many aspects within a website or app that can help make the design simple and intuitive.
-For example, navigation menus that are easy to access, hover effects and visual indicators to signal that an element is clickable, and collapsed elements to arrange large amounts of content in an organized manner.
+For example, website menus that are easy to access, hover effects and visual indicators to signal that an element is clickable, and collapsed elements to arrange large amounts of content in an organized manner.
 Employing visual hierarchy can also help prioritize the content on each page.

 05. Collaborate to overcome personal biases